Analyze AI - AI Search Analytics Platform

 Is it worth trying to rank in PAA boxes?

-And “interactions” are not the same as clicks.
-Someone expanding a question to read the answer counts as an interaction.
-They may never click through to the source page.
-So the actual click-through rate is lower than 3%.
+An “interaction” is not a click.
+Someone expanding a question to read the answer counts as an interaction even if they never click through.
+So the actual click-through is well under 3%.

 When PAA optimization is worth your time